ivoras/EncryptedNotepad2/README.md

 # Current status

-In development.
-Major features are still missing.
+Alpha version - major features are done (de/encryption's complete), but there's space for improvement, especially in UX.

 # Experiment in sustainable Open Source